Capital One Quicksilver Student Cash Rewards Credit Card review: Streamlined cash back for students

 Among the Quicksilver Student card’s money-saving perks, its extended warranty and price protection coverage stands out.
 With extended warranty coverage, manufacturer or store warranties on items purchased with the card are automatically doubled, while price protection reimburses you the difference if the price on an item you bought with the card drops within 120 days of purchase.
-The card also comes with cellphone protection, which covers you should your phone be stolen or need repairs (as long as you pay your cellphone bill with the card).

 You’ll also get a number of standard credit card travel benefits like rental car insurance, 24/7 access to a pay-per-use roadside assistance program and complimentary concierge services.